elnahassahmed34/EL2024/01Python/02_containers/README.md

-# String Operations in Python README
+# String Operations in Python

 This README provides an overview of common string operations in Python along with examples for each operation.